Below we've listed the key things. Just click on the links to move down the page.

 You'll need to decide on the age range of the children or young people you're going to care for.
 Ofsted has different requirements for different age groups.
 If you're caring for children aged between birth and five years old you'll need to follow the Early Years Foundation Stage (EYFS) framework.
 This sets out the welfare, education and learning requirements.
 You can find out more and download the EYFS documents from the Department of Education website.
 If you're caring for children aged between two and four years old you may want to offer free early education.
-This entitles some two year olds and every three and four year old to free part-time early education which is a great benefit to parents.
+This entitles some two year olds and every three and four year old to funded part-time early education which is a great benefit to parents.
 You'll need to register with us and then we'll pay you directly for these children.

 If you are starting a business, either as a sole trader, partnership or a voluntary management committee, you are legally and financially liable for the decisions you or your organisation make, and the consequences.
 Although you can take out insurance it may not cover you completely and your personal assets and money could be at risk.
 You can limit your liability by changing the legal status of your business to a limited company.

 We have written a guide to incorporation (PDF) you can download to help you do this.
-You can also get advice and support from the Early Years and Childcare Commissioning Team by emailing email@example.com

 The number of children you can look after will depend upon the useable space inside your premises.
 The EYFS framework document (page 27 section 3.57) tells you how much space is needed for each child depending on their ages.
 You should ensure that access is available for those with physical disabilities and you'll need plenty of storage space for your equipment and enough toilets and washbasins for the children, as well as giving them access to an outside play area each day.
 If your premises has access to nearby woodland you might like to set up a forest school, if you have had the necessary training to run one.